 In order to fulfil its responsibilities, the IPC may collect personal and health information from its stakeholders, such as:

 - members of the public

-- NSW public sector agencies (including Ministers’ offices, State owned corporations, local councils
+- NSW public sector agencies, including Ministers’ offices, state owned corporations, local councils and universities

 - private sector companies

 For more detailed information about the IPC and its legal framework, see the IPC website.